4 Key UX Design Elements & Actionable Tips

 • Here is where an interaction design can come into play.
 It not only helps clients and project consultants to see the intended, final results – but also contains data which could prove helpful when working on interactions such as hover effects or animation timings.

-• Some tools that can help share your creative ideas across the team and grant access to designated developers include – Adobe XD, Framer, Principle – to mention a few!
+• Whether you're working with a designated developer or web design company (e.g., DesignRush), there are tools that can help you share your creative ideas across the team and grant access: Adobe XD, Framer, and Principle — to mention a few!

 Such tools come equipped with resource galleries and other supplementary features that help build precise prototypes and share the resultant specs with programmers and any others team-wide!